rkique/next-blog/posts/pollinator proposal for stormwater ponds.md

 		- [ ] Hollywood Hills pond (grass, earth ramp down to wetland)
 		- [ ] The large Woodinville-Duvall pond where daisies currently grow
 		- **Most ponds have large grass spaces, which is why I believe this **
 - [ ] No maintenance necessary!
 The wildflowers will survive on their own.

+Overly ambitious and idealistic, maybe -- but anything is better than what we're doing now™

 ## outreach
 The "public" outreach aspect of this can be anything from nothing, to a small sign indicating the city's efforts in planting pollinator flowers (and explaining their benefits), to lowering line-of-sight obstructions (e.g. fences) for allowing public appreciation of flowers.